-- Volume is up 32% across the segment across Geelong, QCE and Midway Tasmania - This positive result was offset by our joint venture operations (South West Fibre), which had a volume decrease of 65% leading to a lower NPAT contribution of \$4.3M to the Group over the prior corresponding period. - Additionally, Plantation Management Partners only shipped one log vessel for the year leading to a \$3.7M negative EBITDA contribution.
-The Group recently signed contracts with a new Chinese customer for woodfibre sales from the Tiwi Islands in the next two financial years. - Other key movements include - o A 1% decrease in Bone Dry % due to the La Nina weather event throughout the Eastern States - o Price decreases due to the lag effect of lower prices in FY20 offset by lower supply costs.
+- Volume is up 32 per cent across the segment across Geelong, QCE and Midway Tasmania. - This positive result was offset by our joint venture operations (South West Fibre), which had a volume decrease of 65 per cent leading to a lower NPAT contribution of \$4.3 million to the Group over the prior corresponding period. - Additionally, Plantation Management Partners only shipped one log vessel for the year leading to a \$3.7 million negative EBITDA contribution.
+The Group recently signed contracts with a new Chinese customer for woodfibre sales from the Tiwi Islands in the next two financial years. - Other key movements include: - a 1 per cent decrease in Bone Dry percentage due to the La Nina weather event throughout the eastern states; and - price decreases due to the lag effect of lower prices in FY20 offset by lower supply costs.
 More recently the Japanese price has been set at US\$180/BDMT for the first half of FY22, which will lead to a positive impact for FY22.